Wrapping up my week on All-Flash arrays, I thought I would cover some of the Enterprise Reliability features of the IBM FlashSystem.

 A set of transistors can represent a single bit of informaiton (Single-level cell, or SLC for short), or multiple bits (Multi-level Cell, MLC).
 MLC typically refers to two bits, with a new "Triple-level cell" or TLC technology, able to store three bits per set of transistors.

-SLC is faster and can endure more "Program-erase" write cycles, but MLC is cheaper and therefore used in most consumer products, like digital cameras, smart phones, music players and USB memory sticks.
+SLC is faster and can endure more "Program-erase" write cycles, but MLC is less expensive to manufacture and therefore used in most consumer products, like digital cameras, smart phones, music players and USB memory sticks.
 To learn more on this, see this 6-page IBM whitepaper on [Comparison of NAND Flash Technologies Used in Solid-State Storage].

 For enterprise reliability, each Flash chip on the IBM FlashSystem has Error Correcting Codes (ECC), and then each set of 10 chips is placed in a 9+P RAID-5 configuration.